 Intermittent fasting is one of the easiest and healthiest lifestyle changes available to us without extensive preparation.

 Unlike conventional diets, intermittent fasting saves time and money instead of filling your daily schedule and fridge with new stuff.

 Since recent studies have proven the health benefits of intermittent fasting, it is more popular than ever.

-However, there are different types of fasting, and not all of them are suitable for every person – especially beginners.
+However, there are different types of fasting, and not all are suitable for every person – especially beginners.